aryak0512/socket-programming/README.md

 Install JDK 11

-Start the server : java -jar webserver.jar.
+Start the server.
+Right click -> Server.java -> Run as Java Application.
 Server is ready to accept requests on port 7200.

 ## Deployment

-To deploy this project run
+To build this project run

 ```bash
   java -jar webserver.jar